VetNexusMD professional nexus letter services logo

 How much does a nexus letter cost?

 At VetNexusMD, a nexus letter is $1,000 per condition, with a separate $500 record review fee required as the first step.
-DBQs are $500 with a telehealth evaluation (MA and FL only) or $300 for record-based review.
+DBQs are $500 via secure electronic platform (MA and FL only) or $500 flat for record-review-only DBQ.
 Expedited processing (3 business days) is available for $800 for qualifying cases.
 Total costs vary depending on the services needed.
 For example, a record review plus one nexus letter totals $1,500.
-Pricing is effective April 2, 2026; contact us for current rates.
 All pricing is transparent and flat-fee with no hidden costs.

-Do I need an in-person evaluation for a nexus letter?
+Do I need an in-person appointment for a nexus letter?

 In most cases, no. The majority of nexus letters at VetNexusMD are based on a comprehensive review of your existing medical records, service records, and other documentation.
 This records-based approach is accepted by the VA and does not require you to travel for an in-person visit.
-For cases that benefit from a clinical interview, telehealth evaluations are available for veterans located in Massachusetts and Florida.
-The records-based approach means we can serve veterans nationwide regardless of geographic location.
+For cases that benefit from a clinical interview, a review via secure electronic platform is available for veterans located in Massachusetts and Florida.
+The records-based approach means we can provide forensic medical opinions to veterans regardless of location.

 How long does it take to receive my nexus letter?